 The Hall of Fame Case For and Against Todd Helton

-First of all, Helton had a career slash line of .316 BA/.414 OBP/.539 SLG with more walks (1,335) than strikeouts (1,175).
+First, Helton had a career slash line of .316 BA/.414 OBP/.539 SLG with more walks (1,335) than strikeouts (1,175).
 For players with at least 9,000 plate appearances, there are just seven players in baseball history to post a slash line that good with more walks than K’s.
 Those seven are Babe Ruth, Ted Williams, Lou Gehrig, Rogers Hornsby, Jimmie Foxx, Stan Musial, and Helton.
 The first six are not just Hall of Famers but all-time greats.

 If you lower the slash line standards to round numbers (.300 BA/.400 OBP/.500 SLG), the list grows to 12, with Hall of Famers Tris Speaker, Mel Ott, Frank Thomas, and Chipper Jones also on the list.
-It’s still a great, great list for Helton to be on.
+It’s still a great list for Helton to be on.

 As we’ve already noted, Helton is the only player in MLB history to record 100 extra-base hits in back-to-back seasons.

 Helton was a doubles machine.
 His 592 career two-baggers are the 20th most in the history of baseball.
 He’s the only player in the top 27 who did it without logging 10,000 PA (Helton finished with 9,453 times at the plate).
-Helton was also the first player ever to record 35 doubles per season for 10 consecutive campaigns.
+Helton was also the first player to record 35 doubles per season for ten consecutive campaigns.

 Helton’s Peaks